 One night I found myself in a pinch.
 I just made a bunch of different kinds of stickers and labels for my Etsy orders and they were everywhere.
-Like, can’t go to bed until I fix this kind of mess.
-I needed small little containers to organize and hold them all.
-I had nothing and it obviously couldn’t wait till morning.
+If only I had small little containers to organize them all.
+I didn’t have any small containers, but I knew I could make a box out of paper.

-These origami boxes are perfect for storing small items and can be made in different shapes to fill up a drawer.
+These origami boxes are perfect for storing small items and can be made in different sizes to fill up a drawer.
 (A perfect solution to a messy junk drawer!)
+They could also be used as a fun eco friendly alternative to gift wrap.

 I love that these boxes are made out of paper and just utilize some simple folding techniques.
 If you ever made a fortune teller in elementary school, you can make this box!

-I suggest you use plain printer paper, notebook paper, or a fun printed scrapbooking paper.
+I suggest you use plain printer paper, notebook paper, a fun printed scrapbooking paper, or even wrapping paper.

 You need to start out with a square piece of paper.
-If you want a larger box you can use a 12”x12” piece of scrapbook paper.
+If you want a larger box you can use a 12”x12” piece of scrapbook paper or even larger square of wrapping paper.
 If you’re just experimenting you can use a smaller piece of printer paper cut to a square (8.5”x8.5”).

 The final width of your box will be a little over ⅓ of the original width of your paper.
 The sides will be a little over ¼ of the original width of your paper.
-Something to consider if you are going for a specific size!
+If you want more exact measurements, try testing some boxes out of scrap paper.

 Folding